SchulzLab/SNEEP/README.md

 -	rsID if known, otherwise -
 -	minor allele frequency (MAF) if known, otherwise -1 (explain why we need MAF)

-A properly format SNP files looks as following:
+A properly formated SNP files looks as following:

 ```
 chr1    109274569       109274570       G       A       rs7528419       0.2009